joerawr/homelab/K3sPlan.md

     *   CNI is baked into k3s.
     *   Work out DNS (CoreDNS, external-dns if you buy a domain).
     *   Plan for exposing workloads: ingress (Traefik built into k3s) vs. LoadBalancer/MetalLB.
-    *   Handle PiHole design question (where do devices point their DNS?) — could be:
+    *   Handle PiHole design question:
         *   Expose PiHole via LoadBalancer IP or NodePort on port 53.
         *   Assign a static MetalLB IP and advertise that as DNS for your home network.
 *   **Cluster monitoring**